hyperledger/fabric-rfcs/text/0011-block-dissemination.md

 The approach eventually chosen was approach 2, and it is the central claim of this document that we should shift to approach 1.
 Before discussing why or how we should tackle this, let us get familiar with how peers designate representatives to pull blocks on behalf of the rest.

-**Selecting representative peers for block retrieval**: In every organization, peers run an instance of a leader election protocol to select a single peer, termed the “leader” among the candidates.
+**Selecting representative peers for block retrieval**: In every organization, peers run an instance of a leader election protocol (implemented in the [leader election layer](https://github.com/hyperledger/fabric/tree/master/gossip/election)) to select a single peer, termed the “leader” among the candidates.
 It is the responsibility of the leader peer to connect to the ordering service, pull blocks and disseminate them through epidemic dissemination (gossip) among the rest of the peers termed “followers”.

 To address failover and high-availability, the leader peer periodically sends heartbeats to the followers, and whenever a follower suspects a loss of heartbeats over a too greater period of time, it starts its own leader election campaign where it either finishes as a leader, or as a follower to a different leader with a lower identity identifier.
 Additionally, leaders step down and become followers if they continuously fail to retrieve blocks from the ordering service.

+Lastly, there are two additional layers worth mentioning:

-Lastly, peers are also able to replicate blocks from each other in a point to point manner based on a request-response protocol which is less efficient than the streaming one used in the deliver service that exists in the peer and in the orderer.
-This is implemented in the "Block Replication" layer.
+- Peers are also able to replicate blocks from each other in a point to point manner based on a request-response protocol which is less efficient than the streaming one used in the deliver service that exists in the peer and in the orderer.
+This is implemented in the [block replication](https://github.com/hyperledger/fabric/tree/master/gossip/state) layer.
+- Whenever a block is received from either a peer or an orderer and before it is committed, the peer scans the transactions in the block for private data writes in order to fetch them either locally from storage or from remote peers.
+This is implemented in the [private data layer](https://github.com/hyperledger/fabric/tree/master/gossip/privdata) that uses gossip as a dependency and is rather tightly coupled with Fabric.

 # Drawbacks of leader based block dissemination
 [drawbacks]: #drawbacks